Squareness for the Monopole-Dimer model: Special families

 The first statement follows from the fact that every loop contains an even number of dashed edges.
 For example, suppose we have a loop in $\dicot{W}_5$ of Figure~\ref{fig:eg-wheel-dicot} starting with $6-4-9-2-\cdots$.
 To eventually get back to 6, we need an even number of dashed edges to reach the same side of the $4-9$ dashed edge as 6.
 But this would imply that we have an odd number of total dashed edges.
 Thus, a loop starting $6-4-9$ has to extend as $6-4-9-1-\cdots$.
 It is now easy to see that there has to be exactly one more dashed edge in the loop.

-Recall the formula for the weight of a loop, \eqref{wtloop}.
+Recall the formula for the weight of a loop of length $2m$, \eqref{wtloop}.
 First consider (trivial) loops of length 2 with $m=1$.
 Such loops have positive weight in both solid and dashed cases.
-The only nontrivial loops without dashed edges are the circumferences.
-In this case, $m=p=n$, and there are $n$ negative orientations, leading to a positive weight.
+Next, consider loops without dashed edges.
+The only such loops without dashed edges are the circumferences.
+In this case, $m=n$, and there are $n$ negative orientations, leading to a positive weight.

-Lastly, for $8$-shaped loops of length $2m$, $m=p-1$ and hence the prefactor is $+1$.
+Lastly, for $8$-shaped loops of length $2m$, we have a prefactor of $-1$ in the definition of the weight in \eqref{wtloop} and a factor of $-1$ from the two dashed edges, leading to an overall factor of $+1$.
 We thus have to show that the sign coming purely from orientations of solid edges is $+1$.
 First, note that will have $m-1$ solid edges on either side.
 If $m$ is odd, then there are $(m-1)/2$ edges of opposite orientation on either side leading to a total sign of $(-1)^{m-1} = +1$.
 If $m$ is even, we have either $(m-2)/2$ or $m/2$ edges with opposite orientation on one side.
 But because dashed edges connect vertices on different (bipartite) parts, we will have the same number of edges with opposite orientation on the other side too, leading to a total sign of either $(-1)^{m-2}$ or $(-1)^m$, which is again $+1$. \end{proof}